bioconda/bioconda.github.io/_sources/contributor/workflow.rst.txt

 Now edit the file(s) in the newly created folder (named according to the package).

+If you can't use a skeleton, copy from other recipes written in the same language as your tool.

 You can verify your edits by looking at the ``diff``::

   git diff